OpenEdition/oej.em/README.rst

 -----------------------------------------------------

 The ``upgrade`` directory contains php scripts that update editorial model from a version to the next one.
+For 1.0.3 there is no update script, please see changelog for details.

 Documentation is available in ``upgrade/README.rst``.